Skip to content

-Balances off, lists duplicated, AR and AP not tying, integrations dead, workflows broken.
+Balances off, lists duplicated, AR and AP not tying, integrations dead.
 A migration that “worked” can still leave a file you can’t run a business on.
-TechBrot Certified ProAdvisors clean up after the conversion — comparing the new file against the source, fixing what came across wrong, and rebuilding what broke — whether we did the migration or not.
+TechBrot Certified ProAdvisors compare the new file against the source, fix what came across wrong, and rebuild what broke — whether we did the migration or not.
+Fixed-fee against a written scope.

 Certified by Intuit